Relaxation Kernel, Spectral Dissipation, and Global Convergence of Blahut--Arimoto Dynamics: The Exact Chi2 -Dissipation Identity

-\begin{remark}[Thermodynamic interpretation] Equation~\eqref{eq:exact_chi2} is an \emph{exact non-equilibrium entropy production law}.
-Unlike the classical monotonicity statement $F_\beta(q_{k+1}) \le F_\beta(q_k)$ for the discrete BA iteration, it specifies the precise rate at which free energy is dissipated at every moment.
-The $\chi^2$-divergence thus plays the role of an \emph{entropy production rate}, analogous to the squared Fisher information in Fokker--Planck equations or the Dirichlet form in Markov processes. \end{remark}
+\begin{remark}[Thermodynamic interpretation] Equation~\eqref{eq:chi2} is an exact non-equilibrium entropy production law.
+The classical monotonicity $\F(q_{k+1})\le\F(q_k)$ for the discrete iteration is the integral form of this identity.
+The $\chi^2$-divergence plays the role of an entropy production rate, analogous to the Fisher information in Fokker--Planck equations~\cite{Arnold2001}. \end{remark}

-The connection between $\chi^2$-divergence, Fisher information, and the Bakry--\'Emery curvature-dimension condition is explored in depth in~\cite{BakryGentilLedoux2014}; for the specific role of Fisher information in the convergence of Fokker--Planck equations, we refer to~\cite{Arnold2001}.